Chinese RMB gains, but is inconsequential as central banks remain leery. Euro hangs on.

 The RMB’s gains make “glacial” appear lightning fast.
 In the chart below, the RMB is the thin red sliver with a share of just 1.84%, but this is up from 1.39% in Q1, and up from 1.2% in Q4 2017 – minuscule, considering that China is the second largest economy in the world.
 It seems, central banks remain leery of holding RMB-denominated assets, but they’re beginning to dabble in it.

 Note the Swiss franc, the barely visible black line in the pie chart above.
 It has been in the 0.16% to 0.18% range since Q1 2016, but that’s a sharp drop-off from its share in prior years.

 In the chart below, the black line at the top is the hegemonic US dollar, whose share of reserve currencies has edged down.
 The euro (blue line), at 20.26% in Q2, has been vacillating at around 20% for years.
-The dollar and euro combined accounted for 82.5% of the allocated foreign exchange reserves in Q2.
+The USD and the EUR combined accounted for 82.5% of the allocated foreign exchange reserves in Q2.
 The Chinese RMB is the bright red line at the bottom since its inclusion in Q4 2016.
 It’s just above the Swiss franc and roughly on par with the Canadian dollar and the Australian dollar:

 All these percentages denote the currencies’ share of “allocated” reserves.
 Not all central banks disclose to the IMF how their foreign exchange reserves are “allocated” by specific currency.
 But over the years, disclosure to the IMF has increased.
 In Q4 2014, “allocated” reserves accounted for 59% of total reserves.
 By Q2 2018, this has risen to 91.6%.
 In other words, the COFER data is getting more complete.